svn2github/oobash/0.39.3/docs/ReadMe.txt

 3) edit the oobash/locale/<yourLocaleDir>oobash.po
 4) create your mo file: msgfmt -o oobash.mo oobash.po

-If you have some text output that should be translated, there are two functions available:
+If you have some text output that should be translated, there are four functions available:
-I18n.out.message
-I18n.err.message
+I18n.out.print
+I18n.err.print
+I18n.out.println
+I18n.err.println
 These functions try to use the locale translations.

 J) "Decorators"